mcc-us/ea/_questions/q3-Special-Filing-Questions.md

 A. Social Security and Medicare taxes cannot be refunded.
 B. Jay may request a refund by filing a formal protest with his Form 1040NR. wrong
 C. Jay may deduct the taxes that were erroneously withheld as an adjustment to income on his Form 1040NR.
-D. Jay may file Form 843, Claim for Refund and Request for Abatement, along with his Form 1040NR to request a refund. correct
+D. Jay may file Form 843, Claim for Refund and Request for Abatement, along with his Form 1040NR to request a refund.

-Study Unit 1: Preliminary Work with Taxpayer Data covers the information for this question.

-This question is answered correctly on the first attempt by 68% of students.

 Correct Answer Explanation for D: